 Green peas pulao

-Pudina rice recipe with step by step pictures
+How to make pudina rice recipe – step by step pictures

 1. Add ginger garlic, pudina, green chilies, coriander leaves, onions or coconut to a blender jar and make a fine paste, as fine as possible.